UBC-MDS/DSCI_532_L02_group206_ms1/CODE_OF_CONDUCT.md

 representing a project or community include using an official project e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.
 Representation of a project may be further defined and clarified by project maintainers.

+The team members are part of the MDS program at UBC and this project is part of the DSCI 532 visualization course.
+The team members include:

+- Kenneth Foo
+- Keanna Knebel
+- Aman Kumar

 ## Enforcement